elementary-Inc/blog/_posts/2016/2016-11-23-what-is-hidpi.md

 *   4K does not mean HiDPI, and might not always be the best resolution
 *   Some manufacturers make poor decisions

-Let me know if this helped you out or if you have your own thoughts; [tweet at me](https://twitter.com/cassidyjames) or comment here. :)